taborlab/FlowCal/doc/getting_started/index.rst

 Getting Started
 ===============

 ``FlowCal`` requires the Python programming language, version 2.7 .
-We recommend most Windows and OS X users to :doc:`download and install Anaconda<install_anaconda>`, a Python distribution that already includes commonly used Python packages, many of which are used by ``FlowCal``.
+We recommend most Windows and OS X users to :doc:`install FlowCal with Anaconda<install_anaconda>`, a Python distribution that already includes commonly used Python packages, many of which are necessary.
 OSX already includes its own version of Python, but it does not include some Python tools that ``FlowCal`` requires.
 Therefore, Anaconda is recommended.

-People that have an existing python installation and are comfortable with command-line interfaces can :doc:`install FlowCal in their environment<install_python>`.
+People that have an existing python installation and are comfortable with command-line interfaces can :doc:`install FlowCal in their existing environment<install_python>`.

 .. toctree::
    :maxdepth: 1